CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 Prerequisites for a functioning infrastructure, which can also adequately respond to malfunctions, are regulations for the procurement of spare parts, repairs and maintenance work (see ORP.1.M11 Regulations for Maintenance and Repair Work).
 In maintenance contracts, the scheduling and content maintenance of individual IT systems (or groups) must be regulated, as well as the required access (remote, on-site) and the reaction times of the personnel assigned with the maintenance to the safety requirements.

-The distribution of tasks and the necessary functions (see ORP.1.M4 Separation of functions between operational and controlling tasks) must be structured in such a way that operational and controlling functions are distributed to different persons in order to minimize or completely eliminate conflicts of interest among the persons involved.
+The distribution of tasks and the required functions (see ORP.1.M4 Separation of functions between operational and controlling tasks) must be structured in such a way that operational and controlling functions are distributed to different persons in order to minimize or completely eliminate conflicts of interest among the persons involved.

 **Business**

 The defined conceptions are set out in concrete instructions and adopted bindingly for operation.
 Employee-related regulations must look at the complete career of an employee in the institution from entry to exit.
 By applying the need-to-know principle and the four-eyes principle, it must be ensured that authorizations at the various levels (eg access to rooms, access to information systems) are purposefully allocated and are also practicable (see ORP.1.M5 granting permissions).
 These permissions must be documented and supported by various methods, such as: B. Controlled and verifiable issue of keys only to authorized persons, authentication of access, access control systems for specially secured areas and control of operations outside the company (see ORP.1.M3 supervision or assistance of third parties).
-If regulations are deliberately or unconsciously violated, the information and escalation processes derived from this must be known to the employees, so that a targeted reaction to the violation can take place (see ORP.1.M9 Response to violations of the security specifications).
+If regulations are consciously or unconsciously violated, the information and escalation processes derived from this must be known to the employees, so that a targeted reaction to the violation can take place (see ORP.1.M9 Response to violations of the security specifications).

 ** ** segregation